knghiem03/particle-branch/pages/about.md

 tags: [Page]
 ---

-Hello my name is Kim.
-I am a full-stack software engineer with a background in electrical engineering.
+I am a software engineer with a background in electrical engineering.
+I took many years off to care for my children.
 I enjoy writing applications to automate processes as well as working in collaborative environments.
 I am eager to contribute to company cultures.
-I am a challenge seeker looking to develop tech skills.
+I am a challenge seeker looking to develop new tech skills.

+I am proficent in front-end, back-end, database and various tools.
+I believe  that with my current experience I would be an excellent choice for any entry level juninor developer.

 <section id="about">
 <div class="user-details">
   <h1> Tech Stack </h1>